Huihao-Xing/text-based-farming-game/README.md

-In this project you will implement a single-player text-based farming game.
+In this project you will implement a single-player text-based farming game based on Python.
 The following three sections provide an overview of the game, an explanation of the included .py files and how they are organized, and the specific tasks you need to complete.